cblop/tropic/README.md

   -h, --help
 ```

-_poltest.sh_ is an example script that compiles policy files.
+_policy-test.sh_ is an example script that compiles policy files.
 Look at how it's called, run it, and examine the output in the "resources/poltest" directory.
 It uses the policies in the "policies" directory and agents/objects/places in the "things" directory.

 ## Compiling